MinseokJGit/Research_Map/PLDI 2024 Rebuttal.md

 [A] The inference cost is small.
-For example, inference cost (classification cost) of PL4XGL is less than 10 minutes.
+For example, the inference cost (classification cost) of PL4XGL is less than 10 minutes for each dataset.